0xbythesecond/MFA-Conditional-Access/README.md

 In this task, you will learn how to deploy an Azure virtual machine (VM) using an Azure Resource Manager (ARM) template.

-Sign in to the Azure portal using an account with the Owner or Contributor role in the Azure subscription and the Global Administrator role in the associated Azure AD tenant.
+Sign in to the Azure portal using an account with the Owner or Contributor role in the Azure subscription and the Global Administrator role in the associated Microsoft Entra ID tenant.

 In the Azure portal, use the search bar at the top to search for "Deploy a custom template" or select "Template Deployment (deploy using custom templates)" from the Marketplace list.